DustinEwan/lmsteer/README.md

 ## Current State (Textual TUI In Progress)
 *   **Model Loading:** Specify any Hugging Face model via command-line argument (`--model_name` or `--model-name`).
 *   **Modular Core Logic:** The core functionalities have been refactored into separate modules:
-    *   `model_utils.py`: Handles loading Hugging Face models and tokenizers.
-It also builds an internal tree representation (`ModuleNode`) of the model's structure, which will be used by the future TUI.
+    *   `lmsteer/app/model_utils.py`: Handles loading Hugging Face models and tokenizers.
+It also builds an internal tree representation (`ModuleNode`) of the model's structure.
-    *   `rules.py`: Defines the `Rule` data structure and contains the logic for compiling a list of defined rules into a final steering configuration.
+    *   `lmsteer/app/rules.py`: Defines the `Rule` data structure and contains the logic for compiling a list of defined rules into a final steering configuration.
 It supports instance-specific, module type-specific, and path pattern (glob-style) rules with defined precedence (Instance > Path Pattern > Module Type).
-    *   `config_io.py`: Manages saving the generated steering configuration to a JSON file.
+    *   `lmsteer/app/config_io.py`: Manages saving the generated steering configuration to a JSON file.
-*   **Textual TUI Development:** The main script (`main.py`) now launches an interactive Terminal User Interface (TUI) built with the `Textual` library (see `tui.py` and `tui.css`).
+*   **Textual TUI Development:** The main script (`main.py`) now launches an interactive Terminal User Interface (TUI) built with the `Textual` library (see `lmsteer/tui/app.py` and `lmsteer/tui/tui.css`).
 This replaces the previous placeholder TUI.
     *   The TUI loads the specified Hugging Face model.
     *   It builds and displays an interactive tree representation of the model's module structure.
     *   Users can navigate this tree (expand/collapse nodes) and view details (path, type, etc.) of the selected module.